dcwestra/MM-Wall-Calendar-Setup/README.md

 Many asked for a step by step guide for how I created my set-up.
 So here it is.
 I did use a fair number of other tutorials, so I will not repeat their work and will link to their steps when needed.
 I will make it as beginner friendly as possible.

 ### 1) Install full GUI OS on your raspberry pi.
-I personally recommend DietPi because its light weight and has great CLI menus to set everything up.
+  - I personally recommend DietPi because its light weight and has great CLI menus to set everything up.
   - DietPi starts headless but the initial set-up process for DietPi will run you through CLI menus that will give you the option to install different GUIs depending on your need.
 I chose the lightest weight option, which is LXDE.
+  - If not using a Pi Zero or Zero 2, skip to step 3.

 ### 2) If using a Pi Zero 2 W, ssh in for install steps and overclock using